p4t5h3/purebasic-language-for-sublime-text/CONTRIBUTING.md

 As most as possible should be covered by syntax tests.
 You can read about them in [the Sublime Text documentation](https://www.sublimetext.com/docs/syntax.html#testing).

+If you add or modify PureBasic test code please verify its successful compilation in the PureBasic IDE.
+Code which should not compile on purpose is exempt from this.
+An example are syntax tests for invalid scopes.

+We would like to have this verification automated in the CI pipeline but [this currently is not possible].

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS
 ------------------------------------------------------------------------------>

+[this currently is not possible]: https://github.com/peterthomashorn/purebasic-language-for-sublime-text/issues/50#issuecomment-1019643693

 [Sublime Text documentation]: https://www.sublimetext.com/docs/index.html